 - Gluten-Free Grains - While grains like wheat act as prebiotics, they also feed yeast.
 Body Ecology grain-like seeds (amaranth, quinoa, millet and buckwheat) are gluten-free alternatives that act as prebiotics AND don't feed pathogenic yeast.
 For more information on our recommended grains, read: The Risks of Choosing Typical Grains and the Healthy Grains to Choose Instead.

 - Sweet Vegetables - Vegetables are 80% of the Body Ecology Diet, so you can eat plenty of asparagus, leeks, onions, garlic, Jerusalem artichokes and other sweet vegetables to feed healthy microflora without feeding pathogenic yeast.

-We are still discovering all the amazing intricacies of the human body and digestive system, and it's great that research is finally being done to support what Body Ecology has long taught about health and healing: whole foods that feed your inner ecosystem are the way to maintain health and wellbeing.
+We are still discovering all the amazing intricacies of the human body and digestive system, and it's great that research supports what Body Ecology has long taught about health and healing: whole foods that feed your inner ecosystem are the way to maintain health and wellbeing.

 At Body Ecology, we have always recommended the principle of balance and the principle of uniqueness in all the guidelines we suggest, but one thing seems to remain constant among the thousands who've found health with our system: a return to the way of eating that heals your inner ecosystem results in improved health, energy and immunity.
 That is our, and Donna's, wish for this and future generations.

 - Daniells, Stephen, Prebiotics Could Reduce Artery Hardening, Boost Heart Health, NutraIngredients.com, July 2008.